Towards a Game-Theoretic Security Analysis of Off-Chain Protocols: Introduction

 \section{Introduction}

 Blockchain technologies are emerging as a revolutionary paradigm to perform secure decentralized financial applications.
-Nevertheless, a widespread adoption of cryptocurrencies such as Bitcoin~\cite{nakamoto2008bitcoin} and Ethereum~\cite{wood2014ethereum} is severely hindered by their inherent limitations on transaction throughput \cite{ScalingBC,ScalingBC2}.
+Nevertheless, a widespread adoption of cryptocurrencies, such as Bitcoin~\cite{nakamoto2008bitcoin} and Ethereum~\cite{wood2014ethereum}, is severely hindered by their inherent limitations on transaction throughput~\cite{ScalingBC,ScalingBC2}.
 For instance, while Bitcoin can support tens of transactions per second and the confirmation time is about an hour, traditional credit networks like Visa can comfortably handle up to 47,000 transactions per second.

-Off-chain protocols \cite{gudgeon2020sok} are recognized as one of the most promising scalability solutions, achieving a seemingly contradictory property: the bulk of transactions is performed off-chain, and yet in a secure fashion.
+Off-chain protocols~\cite{gudgeon2020sok} are recognized as one of the most promising scalability solutions, achieving a seemingly contradictory property: the bulk of transactions is performed off-chain, and yet in a secure fashion.
 The idea is to leverage the blockchain only in case of disputes, resorting otherwise to off-chain, peer-to-peer transactions.
-Bitcoin's Lightning Network \cite{lightning} is arguably the most famous off-chain protocol, being the most widely adopted realization.
+Bitcoin's Lightning Network \cite{lightning} is the most widely adopted off-chain instantiation, hosting at the time of writing bitcoins worth more than 170M USD, in a total of more than 27,000 nodes and more than 76,000 channels.
 In a nutshell, parties deposit money in a shared address, called channel, and can later on perform arbitrarily many off-chain transactions with each other by redistributing the deposit on the channel.
 In the end, the channel can be closed and the latest state (i.e., deposit distribution) is posted on-chain.
 Off-chain transactions are not limited to the end-point of the channel, but they can be routed over paths of channels (so-called multi-hop payments).
 Besides such payment channel networks, an entire ecosystem of off-chain protocols~\cite{gudgeon2020sok} (virtual channels, watchtowers, payment-channel hubs, state channels, side-chains, etc.) is under development for Bitcoin~\cite{AMHL,GenChannels,AMEEFRHM21,AumayrMKM21,avarikioti2019brick,HTLC}, Ethereum~\cite{DziembowskiEFM19,DziembowskiEFHH19,McCorryBBM019,avarikioti2020cerberus}, as well as other cryptocurrencies~\cite{ThyagarajanMSS20}.

 The cryptographic protocols underlying these off-chain constructions are rather sophisticated and, most importantly, rely on game-theoretic arguments to discourage malicious behavior.
 For instance, the Lightning Network relies on a punishment mechanism to disincentivize parties to publish old states on-chain and on an unlocking mechanism where parties first pay a neighbor and then retrieve the paid amount from the other to ensure the atomicity of multi-hop payments (i.e., either all channels are consistently updated or none is).